civo/kubernetes-marketplace/devtron/post_install.md

 You will get a similar result to the screenshot.
 Copy the `hostname` and paste it into your browser.

+2. **Obtain the Credentials**

-2. You will require the admin credentials to log into the dashboard.
+You will require the admin credentials to log into the dashboard.
 To get the credentials, please enter the following command in your terminal

  ```
 kubectl -n devtroncd get secret devtron-secret \